 Previously it was to reduce this wait with premium add-ons, but at the time of writing none of these extras make any difference, so you should only pay for them if you want them.
 The same is true for the $6,000 Enhanced Autopilot add-on and the $15,000 Full Self Driving.

-The Performance Model Y (from $56,990) is expected to arrive in between February and March this year.
+The Performance Model Y (from $54,490) is expected to arrive in July or August this year if you order right now.
 This is also as good as you’re going to get, however since the premium extras have no visible impact on delivery estimates.

 Tesla wait times: Should you buy used instead?